Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

-We note that $\Delta(p,q,r)$, the symmetry group of a tiling, is not the same as the monodromy group written in the notation of triangle group $(e_1,e_2,e_3)$.
+We note that $S_\Delta(p,q,r)$ (see \S \ref{ss:Schwarz}) is not the same as the monodromy group written in the notation of the triangle group $(e_1,e_2,e_3)$.
 The Schwarz map is defined as $f/g$, so $\Delta(p,q,r)$ is related to the projective monodromy group.
-In fact, the projective monodromy group of $HDE(a,b;c;z)$ is isomorphic to the subgroup of index $2$ of the group $\Delta(p,q,r)$, consisting of all elements which are products of an even number of reflections.
+In fact, the projective monodromy group of $HDE(a,b;c;z)$ is isomorphic to the subgroup of index $2$ of the group $S_\Delta(p,q,r)$, consisting of all elements which are products of an even number of reflections.